 6.4 ADJUDICATING TRANSACTIONS

-(a) If PM determines that a transaction was Off-Market, PM will use Its good faith efforts to contact each of the participating financial institution (s)/client(s) party to the Off-Market Transaction.
-PM will review data reasonably available to it to determine where the "correct" price for the applicable currency pair was at the time of the Off Market transaction.
+(a) If PM determines that a transaction was Off-Market, PM will use its good faith efforts to contact each of the participating financial institution (s)/client(s) party to the Off-Market Transaction.
+PM will reasonably review the data available to it to determine where the "correct" price for the applicable currency pair was at the time of the Off Market transaction.
 PM will use its good faith efforts to assist the parties to the Off Market Transaction to arrive at a resolution which is reasonably acceptable to those parties and to PM.
 Possible resolutions include, but are not limited to, an adjustment of the rate or voiding the Off-Market Transaction entirely.

 (b) PM will use commercially reasonable efforts to preserve the anonymity of the parties to the Off-Market Transaction from each other during the period in which it is attempting to assist those parties to come to arrive at a resolution.